How to Save Taxes When Withdrawing from Your Retirement Income

 The reason that this strategy is generally most tax-efficient is the power of tax deferral and the compound growth that it provides.

 The longer you can shelter your tax-deferred and tax-free accounts, the better.
 That means more money stays in your accounts and can grow over time.
 Let’s look at how this order of operations works in more detail.

 Example: Why You Should Withdraw From Taxable Accounts First

-If you decide to withdraw money from your 401(k), every dollar will be taxed as ordinary income, which is the highest tax rate to which you are subjected.
+If you decide to withdraw money from your Traditional 401(k), every dollar will be taxed as ordinary income, which is the highest tax rate to which you could be subjected.

 $1,333 (amount withdrawn) x 25% (marginal tax bracket) = $333 (taxes owed)